Semi-presidential system

-A semi-presidential republic, or dual executive republic, is a republic in which a president exists alongside a prime minister and a cabinet, with the latter of the two being responsible to the legislature of the state.
-It differs from a parliamentary republic in that it has an executive president independent of the legislature; and from the presidential system in that the cabinet, although named by the president, is responsible to the legislature, which may force the cabinet to resign through a motion of no confidence.
+A semi-presidential system or dual executive system is a system in which a president exists alongside a prime minister and a cabinet, with the prime minister and cabinet being responsible to the legislature of the state.
+It differs from a parliamentary system in that it has an executive president independent of the legislature; and from the presidential system in that the cabinet, although named by the president, is responsible to the legislature, which may force the cabinet to resign through a motion of no confidence.

 While the Weimar Republic (1919–1933) and Finland (from 1919 to 2000) exemplified early semi-presidential systems, the term "semi-presidential" was first introduced in 1959, in an article by the journalist Hubert Beuve-Méry, and popularized by a 1978 work written by the political scientist Maurice Duverger.
 Both men intended to describe the French Fifth Republic (established in 1958).
+The semi-presidential system is distinct from semi-parliamentary systems, where instead of the executive being dual, the legislature is split into two parts, one having the authority to dismiss the cabinet through a motion of no confidence.
+It is also distinct from the (directly elected) prime-ministerial system that Duverger originally proposed for France.

 Definition

 Maurice Duverger's original definition of semi-presidentialism stated that the president had to be elected, possess significant power, and serve for a fixed term.

-Modern definitions merely declare that the head of state has to be elected and that a separate prime minister that is dependent on parliamentary confidence has to lead the legislative.
+Others, such as Robert Elgie propose an alternate definition which simply requires that "a popularly-elected fixed-term president exists alongside a prime minister and cabinet who are responsible to parliament."